 We strive to create an environment in which academics and students have the opportunity to excel.
 As a university with a responsibility to society and to future generations, Leiden provides excellent research and teaching that make the world a safer, healthier, more sustainable, prosperous, and just place—at the local, regional, and global levels.

-Leiden University currently offers nine bachelor’s programs taught (and examined) in English.
+Leiden University currently offers 11 bachelor’s programs taught (and examined) in English.
 All research bachelor’s programs in the Netherlands are three years in length.
-Choose from Archaeology; Arts, Media, and Society (Art History); Dutch Studies; International Relations and Organizations (Political Science); International Studies; Philosophy: Global and Comparative Perspectives; Psychology; and South and Southeast Asian Studies.
+Choose from Archaeology; Arts, Media, and Society (Art History); Dutch Studies; International Relations and Organizations (Political Science); International Studies; Linguistics; Philosophy: Global and Comparative Studies; Psychology; Security Studies; and South and Southeast Asian Studies.
 Leiden University also offers an honors college experience with Leiden University College The Hague.
 There are six majors to choose from within the Liberal Arts and Sciences: Global Challenges program.
 This is a unique living and learning community within the larger University that features the flexible and personalized benefits of the liberal arts and sciences philosophy of education.

 Personal and challenging

 As a student you will have the chance to closely interact with Leiden’s scholars and thinkers, conducting your own research and exploring topics that are timely and relevant.
 Our teaching is personal and challenging, and we make use of innovative education methods.